 - Signposting and supporting initial access to other specialist organisations, especially to targeted families, leads to a good level of awareness amongst families of the city wide support available to them.

 For safeguarding purposes we have a number of staff with enhanced levels of training and experience.
 Our Assistant Head Teachers (Karen Hillier, Kate Lloyd & Sara Wright), plus our teacher at our Ashley Down provision (Nigel Collins).
-Our family and systemic psychotherapist (Shirley Monahan) is also a qualified social worker, with a vast range of experience and expertise on which we can draw.
+Our family and systemic psychotherapist (Dominic Olivier) has a wide range of experience and expertise on which we can draw.

-Our Co-headteacher (Jo Hill) acts as our Designated Safeguarding Lead & Children in Care lead teacher, having over-arching responsibility for both of these important aspects of our provision.
+Our Headteacher (Jo Hill) acts as our Designated Safeguarding Lead, having over-arching responsibility for both of these important aspects of our provision.